hidarikani/redux-templates/packages/dock-template-redux/README.md

 TypeScript requires a compiler.
 The official Microsoft compiler is called `tsc` can be used.
 It is used for type checking during development, however, the bundler of choice doesn't use it, because of performance reasons.

+TypeScript requires type definitions for third party libraries.
+These are specified in `package.json` under the `@types/` namespace.

 ## Pick a Linter
 Common code quality issues are extensively documented and can be solved with a linter.
 The most popular linter for JavaScript is ESLint.
 ESLint is also the recommended way to lint TypeScript.
 To enable TS support [a plugin](https://typescript-eslint.io/) must be installed.
 The plugin has two modes: type-aware and type-ignorant.
 On one hand, the type-aware mode is more accurate, on the other hand, it is slower.
 This template prioritizes code quality, therefore, the type-aware mode is used.